AutoML: A Survey of the State-of-the-Art

 \subsubsection{Hierarchical Search Space}

 The cell-based search space enables the transferability of the generated model, and most of the cell-based methods \cite{enas, nasnet_zoph17, metaqnn, blockqnn, large_scale_evolve, amoebanet} follow a two-level hierarchy: the inner is the cell level, which selects the operation and connection for each node in the cell, and the outer is the network level, which controls the spatial-resolution changes.
-However, those approaches focus on the cell level and ignore the network level.
-As shown in Figure \ref{fig:cell_structure}, whenever a fixed number of normal cells are stacked, the spatial dimension of feature maps is halved by adding a reduction cell.
-To jointly learn a good combination of repeatable cell and network structures, Liu et al. \cite{auto_deeplab} define a general formulation for a network-level structure, depicted in Figure \ref{fig:two_level_hier}, from which many existing good network designs can be reproduced.
-In this way, we can fully explore the different number of channels and the size of feature maps of each layer in the network.
+However, these approaches focus on the cell level and ignore the network level.
+As shown in Figure \ref{fig:cell_structure}, whenever a fixed number of normal cells are stacked, the spatial dimension of the feature maps is halved by adding a reduction cell.
+To jointly learn a suitable combination of repeatable cell and network structures, Liu et al. \cite{auto_deeplab} defined a general formulation for a network-level structure, depicted in Figure \ref{fig:two_level_hier}, from which many existing good network designs can be reproduced.
+In this way, we can fully explore the different number of channels and sizes of feature maps of each layer in the network.